chpxu/development-flake/README.md

 ### Visual Studio Code

 1. Have the [direnv extension](https://marketplace.visualstudio.com/items?itemName=mkhl.direnv) installed (either globally or in your workspace).
 Ensure you trust your workspace so it can execute shell scripts.

-The repository contains a file `misc/write_vscode_settings.nix` which converts sets of Nix expressions to a JSON string, and then writes to `.vscode/settings.json` in the directory where the flake is located.
-The file created *is* editable which means you can mess around with settings after the original file is created, however the file is not prettified and you may want external tools like `jq` or an extension like `Prettier` to auto-format it back to a readable state.

-TODO: this is currently under refactor.
+2. Once you enter your project root, run `nix develop .#editorConfig`.
+3. Run `gensettings`.

+This creates `.vscode/settings.json` in the project root directory.
+This is world-writeable and thus not controlled by nix once it has been created.

+**NOTE: you can only run `gensettings` inside the `editorConfig` devshell.
+If you switch to a different devshell, this functionality will NOT BE AVAILABLE until you switch back.**

+The relevant files to edit are contained in `nix/editors/vscode`.
+- `default.nix` contains the code which determines what settings to write, as well as the writing code itself.
+It uses `pkgs.writeShellScriptBin` and adds it as a package to the `editorConfig` devshell.
+- `languages/<language>.nix`: files which contain 2 attribute sets: `settings` and `extensions`.
+The former is a JSON atom which gets written into `.vscode/settings.json`.
+The latter, if non-empty, will write to `.vscode/extensions.json` and will suggest extensions to install the first time you enter your workspace.

+STATUS: feature parity has now been maintained with stable, and is more flexible and extensible.
+However, changes are still to be expected.

 ### (Neo)Vim (untested)

 1. Install [vim-direnv](https://github.com/direnv/direnv.vim) with your plugin manager.

 Launching vim from the directory of the project, after direnv has loaded, should hopefully make it pick up the right environment variables.
 Open an issue if it doesn't work.

+STATUS: parity with stable.
 ### Emacs (untested)

 1. Install [emacs-direnv](https://github.com/wbolster/emacs-direnv).

 Launching emacs from the directory of the project, after direnv has loaded, should hopefully make it pick up the right environment variables.

+STATUS: parity with stable.

 ## Contributing

 Thanks for viewing this repo!

 I don't really use anything other than NixOS and VSCode.
-I don't do development on Windows anymore.
-Extending the flake to cope with some other editors or platforms would be greatly appreciated and would help a bunch of others if they ever happen to come across this.
+I do not develop on Windows or Mac (even though I've enabled support for `x86_64-darwin`, this is because I expect it to function pretty much the same).
+Extending the flake to cope with some other editors or platforms would be greatly appreciated and would help a bunch of others if they ever happen to come across this flake and find it useful :pray:.

+To contribute, please look at [extending-devflake](#extending-devflake).
 ## Other niceties

 - [zsh](https://www.zsh.org/) and [starship](https://starship.rs/).